 The Definition of Software Support

-You can generally define software support as a service provided by a software publisher that delivers product help and advice to registered users.
+Software support is a service provided by a software publisher that delivers technical product help and advice to registered users.
 Support engineers are available 24/7, although their response time and manner will vary depending on the severity of the issue and the obligations mandated within the support contract.
-These services are on-demand, responding only as complex issues arise, and may include help with installation, usability, or remote troubleshooting.
+Software support services are on-demand, responding only as complex issues arise, and may include help with installation, usability, or remote troubleshooting.

 Both Oracle and SAP define software support as including access to major product and technology releases, technical support, certifications, support portal access, and a variety of patches, updates, alerts, and fixes.
 They push their users to self-support when possible and respond live within an hour for only the most severe issues that don’t involve custom code.

-“Third-party software support” is a direct replacement of the software publisher’s support by a different company.
+The definition of “Third-party software support” is a complete replacement of the software publisher’s support by a different company.
 In the case of Spinnaker Support, we deploy Level 4 experts and replace Oracle and SAP Support with our own enhanced and less costly support.
 Unlike Oracle and SAP support, our third-party support includes fixes for custom code and interoperability issues, customized and more comprehensive security protection, and customer-specific global tax and regulatory compliance updates.

 The Definition of Managed Services